e-ucm/xapi-seriousgames/README.md

 The player makes progress in a completable.

 * `value` is a mandatory float indicating the absolute progress in the completion.
-Its value should be between `[0, 1] `.
+Its value must be between `[0, 1] `.

 ```
 	John Doe progressed 0.5 in "Levels/World 1-1" at "May 24, 2016 15:05:45 UTC"